HazardousPeach/hazardouspeach.github.io/_posts/2015-10-16-improving-accuracy-summation.md

 So how do we stop our error term from getting too big to hold some of the bits we care about?
-Instead of only adding in our error term at the end of the loop, let's add it in at every iteration!
+Instead of only adding in our error term at the end of the loop, let's add it in *every* time we go around the loop!
 If we do this right, every time the error term get's big enough to overlap with the sum, we can take the part that overlaps and add it into the sum, and the error term will always be a little less than overlapping at the start of the next step.
 This way, we can always hold on to twice as much precision as either of our accumulator variables (the sum and the error term) could on their own.

 To figure out how to do this right, we'll need some math again.
 First, let's look at how our update rule for the sum is going to